PaoloH24/eece-490-camhealth/README.md

 This repository contains the source code and documentation for our EECE 490 course project, supervised by Prof. Ammar Mohanna.

+# To Prof. Mohanna:
+* CAMHEALTH.pptx is the power point that we used in the class presentation.
+* The Docker image is uploaded here: https://drive.google.com/drive/folders/1NRVPpU5zTn9lK2pYf5crX_m7SlFf6g-Q
+* The Full Report is uploaded to github, under filename: final_report.pdf
+* You have been added to our Roboflow workspace (names hossammostafa19).
+The project that contains the model that we used is FOOD 101.
+You can also see the old project, called food_detection, which is not deployed in the project because of poor performance.

 ## Project Contributors